 Like Manna From Heaven, Trusted Financial Advisor David Kassir Gives His Beloved Clients True Peace of Mind

 WASHINGTON, Nov.
 17, 2014 – PRNewswire.
-Senior Financial Advisor David D. Kassir, of Manna Capital Management, attended the annual Barron’s Winner’s Circle Top 100 Advisors Summit, hosted by Barron’s magazine to promote best practices in the industry and the value of advice to the investing public.
+Senior Financial Advisor David D. Kassir, of Manna Wealth Management, attended the annual Barron’s Winner’s Circle Top 100 Advisors Summit, hosted by Barron’s magazine to promote best practices in the industry and the value of advice to the investing public.

 Under the mentorship of Bruce Thompson, a prominent hotel developer and one of the nation’s largest timeshare developers, Kassir made the most of what he saw as an opportunity to run the valet operation in front of a new restaurant, Mahi Mah’s, in Virginia Beach.
 He later launched his own private valet company, DK Valet Services, which had 12 locations in the region.
 Even back then, Kassir – now the CEO of Washington, D.C.-based Manna Capital Management – was obsessed with being successful.
 To him, that meant the freedom to live the life he wanted.
 As co-author (with Steve Forbes) of the bestselling 2014 book Successonomics, he sums up his definition of success in a chapter called “Making Saving Glamorous: Old World Ideas In The New Economy.”
 He writes, “Success is the ability to lead the life you dream of now, not just in retirement.
 Success means not getting to the end of your life and realizing you missed it.
 Creating personal wealth becomes a process by which we achieve success.”